gabrielgellner/DiffEQ/design_plan/calling_structure.md

 can be very nice, but is more times than not a bit of a hassle.
 That being said I do like the idea of a version that will return such an object for use.

+In truth if the `[tstart, tend]` version is used I should really only return the Mathematica like object as it is kind of crazy otherwise (why would I possibly want and array of the natural adaptive steps?).
+Really want I want from this form is the dense output.

 Also from my days as a Fortran user I really miss the ability to just call the the solver for a single step inside a loop.
 I wonder if Julia is efficient enough to do something like this.
+(This would be the iterator approach)

 ## New API ideas
 Currently we follow the `ODE.jl` versions which is really just a simplified